KubeStock-DevOps-project/kubestock-infrastructure/docs/developer-access.md

 cat ~/kubeconfig
 ```
 Share the file via a secure channel (never commit to git).
 Developers should save it as `~/.kube/kubestock-config` with `chmod 600`.
+> The kubeconfig retrieved from `master-1` through Ansible lives on the dev server.
+Cluster administrators keep this file updated and pass it to kubectl-only developers as needed.

 ## 2. Configuring kubectl & tunnels (developer laptop)